 Out of the Pit

 Lately, I haven’t been the most fun or pleasant person to be around.
-I feel like I’m in a pit of darkness, yet I know I don’t want to stay there.
+I feel like I’m in a pit of darkness, yet I know I don’t want to stay there and I want to get out of the pit.

 It all started when my world got flipped upside down when my sweet, sweet, sweet Kai monkey passed away.
 In addition, as each month goes on, I’m reminded that I am still not pregnant.
 And then my co-worker lost her future son-in-law.
 My heart continued to break.